BinaryBen1/visualization-of-Huffman-Code/README.md

 ## Overview

-The repository consists of Python scripts that demonstrate the Huffman coding algorithm's step-by-step process.
-It visualizes the creation of the Huffman tree, frequency tables, and encoding of text using Huffman coding.
+The repository consists of a Python script that demonstrates & visualizes the Huffman coding algorithm.
+It visualizes the Huffman tree (3D) , frequency tables, and encoding of text using Huffman coding.

 ## Usage

-1. **Run the Code:** Clone this repository and execute the `Multimedia.py` script.
+1. **Run the Code:** Clone this repository and execute the `Huffman.py` script.
-2. **Input Text:** Enter a text string when prompted to create a Huffman tree visualization and display the encoded output.
+2. **Input Text:** Enter a text string when prompted to create a Huffman encoding visualization and display the encoded output.
 3. **Visualizations:** The script generates visualizations of the Huffman tree, frequency tables, and encodings using Matplotlib.

 ## Example